 If you’re like me and you grew up eating it, then I’m guessing you already know exactly what zucchini bread is… But just in case it wasn’t your grandma’s baking specialty, let’s briefly cover what zucchini bread is!

 In a nutshell… Zucchini bread is a quick bread!
 This means it contains no yeast and relies on baking powder and baking soda as its leavening agents.
-As a quick bread, zucchini bread is made as a cake-like batter, rather than as a dough like with traditional loaves of yeast-based bread, so there’s no kneading required either.
+As a quick bread, zucchini bread is made from a cake-like batter, rather than from a dough like with traditional loaves of yeast-based bread, so there’s no kneading required either.

-Like many quick breads, zucchini bread is usually classified as a breakfast item.
+Like many quick breads, zucchini bread is baked in a rectangular loaf pan and usually classified as a breakfast item.
 But don’t let its veggies fool you… Zucchini bread is still firmly on the sweet side of the scale!
 It usually has lots of yummy spices mixed into the batter too, and it can be eaten warm or chilled.
 (I definitely prefer the latter!)

-As the first ingredient that goes into your mixing bowl, you’ll need a teensy bit of melted butter, melted coconut oil, or any other oil.
+Unsalted butter or oil.
+You’ll need a teensy bit of melted butter, melted coconut oil, or any other oil.
 Yup, it’s true… They all work equally well!
 Some people swear by butter, while others swear by oil.
-I couldn’t detect a difference in my loaves made with butter versus oil, and neither could my taste testers.
+I couldn’t detect a difference in my zucchini bread loaves made with butter versus oil, and neither could my taste testers.
 So use whatever you normally keep on hand!

 To make sure you end up with the best healthy zucchini bread, you’ll only use a very small amount… A mere ½ tablespoon!
-Whereas traditional recipes often call for close to 1 full cup instead (if not more!).
+Whereas traditional recipes often call for close to ½ to 1 full cup instead.
 That really helps keep your healthy zucchini bread low calorie and low fat!

 So for the perfect moist and tender texture in your ultimate healthy zucchini bread, use all 3 egg whites!